AngelSpace2028/UPGRADE_LZMAJP/README.md

 PJP-10 The best PAQ level default and zstandard level 22 Done all 2026 year in May 6 by Jurijus Pacalovas and Vincent Geoghegan

-PJP-11 By Jurijus Pacalovas which PJP keys are working in the quantum computer D-Wave 4400 Qubits but only use 2048 qubits done 2026 in August.
+Majorana.py have Written By Jurijus Pacalovas in September 23 2026 year

 Python 3.7.4
 atomic install 5 pips